Michael-Afton1983/Michael-Afton1983/README.md

 <br>
 <br>
 ~~i am not a Michael Afton sys or irl!!!!
 If I ever say i am him, I am joking!
 Yes, I project heavily onto him, but I do not actually see myself as him in real life.~~ <br>
-actually you know what, i AM Michael Afton, and antis reading this, please leave this page <3 i don't have to explain ANYTHING to you
+actually you know what, i AM Michael Afton, and for the antis reading this, please leave this page <3 i don't have to explain ANYTHING to you
 <br>
 <br>